joeyespo/grip/README.md

  * Running on http://0.0.0.0:80/
 ```

-You can even bypass the server and export to a single HTML:
+You can even bypass the server and export to a single HTML, with all the styles and assets inlined:

 ```bash
 $ grip --export AUTHORS.md authors.html